ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 IOPS values are based on a 16 KB block size for all profiles, with a 50-50 read/write random workload.
 Each 16 KB of data that is read or written counts as one read/write operation.
 A single write of less than 16 KB counts as a single write operation.

-Maximum throughput for a file share is calculated by taking the file share's IOPS and multiplying itby the throughput multiplier.
-The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB, custom IOPS and `dp2` tiers.
+Maximum throughput for a file share is calculated by taking the file share's IOPS and multiplying it by the throughput multiplier.
+The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB, custom IOPS, and `dp2` tiers.

 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.